nazar-art/employee-api/README.md

 # Employee API

 You need to **Java 11** first for running the application.

-If you need to install it have a look to [SdkMan](https://sdkman.io).
+If you have to install it first.
+Have a look to [SdkMan](https://sdkman.io).

 ## Step 1